The 5am Club: What is it And Should You Join?

 Studies have shown that our logical reasoning and mental performance are better during the first few hours of waking.

-A study on the proactivity levels of people found that those who woke earlier and considered themselves ‘morning people’ are more likely to have a successful career, as their peak cognitive performance occurs closer to dawn.
+A study on people’s proactivity levels found that those who woke earlier and considered themselves ‘morning people’ are more likely to have a successful career, as their peak cognitive performance occurs closer to dawn.

 Another study found that avoidant procrastination occurred less in those who woke up earlier.
-Both studies show the major advantages of starting your day early.
-Although, whether that needs to be 5 am or not is up for debate.
+Both studies show the major advantages of starting your day early, although whether that needs to be as early as 5am or not is up for debate.

 2. Happier mood

-An early start can promote feelings of positivity and benefit all those around you.
-By waking up before others in your household, you can relieve the feeling of morning grogginess and feel more joyous when you rise.
+An early start can promote positivity and benefit all those around you.
+By waking up before others in your household, you can relieve morning grogginess and feel more joyous when you rise.

 Being happy can also majorly affect your productivity, with a study by Oxford University’s Saïd Business School finding that happy workers are 13% more productive during the day.

 Feeling rushed to get the kids ready for school, the morning commute and the general scramble to get out of the front door can cause stress, affecting your mood for the rest of the day.
-A 5 am start is a tranquil way to prepare and organize for what’s ahead.
+A 5am start gives you more time to enjoy a more slow and tranquil morning, allowing you to prepare and organise for what’s ahead.

 4. Greater self-control

 By consistently getting up at 5, you create a healthy routine and teach yourself discipline.
 Battling the inner demons that pull you back into bed is an achievement in itself, particularly when followed by your self-development routine.
-This focus on self-discipline can also help develop control for other parts of the day, helping you cut out on late-night snacks and spending too much time in front of a screen.
+This focus on self-discipline can also help develop control for other parts of the day, helping you cut out bad habits, whether it’s late-night snacking or spending too much time in front of a screen.

 5. A better sleep cycle